RetroAchievements/docs/docs/general/standalone-support.md

 ### How to Request Standalone Support

 Keeping all the guidelines above in mind, you must create a detailed plan that goes into your Standalone proposal.
 It must include at the very least a full Set Plan for the core set and potential subsets, how you are planning to address concerns about Hardcore restrictions, and how your Standalone project will connect with RetroAchievements.
 Once you have finished your plan, you can send it to [RAdmin](https://retroachievements.org/user/radmin), where it will be discussed.
 If approved, we will be in contact with you on how to proceed, including the development of a working prototype so we can gain a good understanding of how viable this Standalone support will be.

+We want to stress that the more complete a proof of concept is for a standalone proposal, the more weight it will have in the discussion that will be held between the administrators.